The loop macro performs iteration.

 loop keyword was needed for some other purpose in Common Lisp.
 For example,

-there is a symbol in the COMMON-LISP
+there is a symbol in the COMMON-LISP package whose name is "UNLESS" but

-not one whose name is "UNTIL"
+not one whose name is "UNTIL".

-If no loop keywords are supplied in a loop
+If no loop keywords are supplied in a loop form,

 the Loop Facility executes the loop body repeatedly; see Section 6.1.1.1.1 (Simple Loop).

-The syntactic parts of an extended loop
+The syntactic parts of an extended loop form are called clauses;

 the rules for parsing are determined by